zeolearn/nodejs-text-tutorial/module5.md

 ## Understanding the Need for Web Sockets

 WebSockets enables web applications to utilize bi-directional messaging.
-In simple terms, they allow real time bi-directional flow of data.
-It is a protocol in whcih a server can push information to client at any time since the connection between the now does not depend on HTTP protocol.
-The server can send infromation in form of data at any time to the client and the client does not has to send the request to receive data like in HTTP.
-Same thing applies for the client.
-It can sent the payload of information at any time ot the server does not need a success or an error response status from the server.
+In simple terms, they allow real-time bi-directional flow of data.
+It is a protocol in which a server can push information to the client at any time since the connection between the now does not depend on HTTP protocol.
+The server can send information in form of data at any time to the client and the client does not have to send the request to receive data like in HTTP.
+The same thing applies for the client.
+It can send the payload of information at any time on the server does not need a success or an error response status from the server.

-Applications like email, instant messaging, document editing, pair programming, and online gaming are some of the examples that uses WebSockets.
+Applications like email, instant messaging, document editing, pair programming, and online gaming are some of the examples that use WebSockets.
 This protocol is currently supported by all major web browsers.

-## Realtime Interaciton using socket.io
+## Real-time Interaction using socket.io

-Node.js does not have a built-in implementaiton of WebScokets module.
-To build an application we have to usea third party module such as ws, websockets or Socket.io.
+Node.js does not have a built-in implementation of WebSockets module.
+To build an application we have to use a third party module such as ws, websockets or Socket.io.
 In this section, we are going to take look at Socket.io.

-Socket.io allow us to use web sockets both on frontend and the backend of the application.
+Socket.io allow us to use web sockets both on front-end and the backend of the application.
 It is not a protocol in itself but a library that implements WebSocket protocol written in JavaScript.
 It also a cross-browser library that means it is supported by all major web browsers.

-We will build a small application that implemetents this library.
+We will build a small application that implements this library.
 To get started, create an empty directory and run the following command.

 ```shell
 npm init --yes